jaun-van-heerden/xmpro-public-docs/docs/external content/Solutions/Condition Monitoring.md

 ### Step 3.
 Quick Time to Value with Blueprints and templates​

-Expedite your condition monitoring implementation with our ready-to-use blueprints and templates.
-XMPro offers a comprehensive array of starting blueprints for various asset classes, ensuring a smooth and effective onset to your condition monitoring endeavors.
+Expedite your condition monitoring implementation with ourready-to-use blueprints and templates.XMPro offers a comprehensive array of starting blueprints for various asset classes, ensuring a smooth and effective onset to your condition monitoring endeavors.

 <img src="https://xmpro.com/wp-content/uploads/2023/07/OEM.png" width="1920" height="1080">